-- What other good practices and innovations in dissemination and communication could help with the identified issues? - What examples of user engagement and mechanisms for following user needs could be given? - Is it still a political topic?
-How to balance policy-relevance and impartiality? - Any other feedback and input are appreciated in the Q&A or by e-mail (cwiek@un.org and srs@dst.dk)
+- What good practices and innovations in dissemination and communication could help with the identified issues? - What examples of user engagement and mechanisms for following user needs could be given? - Is it still a political topic and how to balance policy-relevance and impartiality? - What do you think about the recommendations? - Any other feedback and input are appreciated in the Q&A or by e-mail (cwiek@un.org and srs@dst.dk)